dajia/moudourisBrakes/wordpress/wp-content/plugins/contact-form-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.89 =
+Bug with undefined function on plugin's settings page was fixed.

+= V3.88 =
+Bugs with syntax error and undefined function were fixed.

+= V3.87 =
+Error with option name when Contact Form Multi plugin is activated was fixed.
+Plugin performance was improved.
+BWS plugins section was updated.
+The French language file is updated.

+= V3.86 =
+Bug with Contact Form impacting 'From name' headers in messages sent by other plugins was fixed.
+'Additional options' block was moved to a new tab, which is now named 'Additional settings'.
+'Extra settings' tab name was changed to 'Appearance'.
+The Greek language file is added.

 = V3.85 =
 We added functionality for displaying two or more contact forms on a single page.
 We changed the layout of Contact Form from fixed to responsive.
 The French language file is updated.
 The Japanese language file is updated.
 The Estonian language file is updated.